Improved Coding over Sets for DNA-Based Data Storage: -Correcting Codes

-In our construction, instead of using the binary representations $I(i)$ to index the sequences in the codeword $S$, we use sequences of length $L_1$ with $L_1 >\log M$ to index those sequences.
-Specifically, let $\log M < L_1 <L$, and let $\cA$ be the collection of all the subsets of $\F_2^{L_1}$ of size $M$.
+In our construction, instead of using the binary representations $I(i)$ to index the sequences in the codeword $S$, we use sequences of length $L'$ with $L' >\log M$ to index those sequences.
+Specifically, let $\log M < L' <L$, and let $\cA$ be the collection of all the subsets of $\F_2^{L'}$ of size $M$.
 Each set $A=\set{\va_1,\va_2,\ldots,\va_M}\in \cA$ is regarded as a set of addresses\footnote{Throughout this paper we keep enumerating the sequences in the address set $A$ in a descending lexicographic order.}.
 For each codeword $S$ of the proposed DNA-storage code, we associate an address set $A\in\cA$ to $S$ and use the addresses $\va_i$'s to index the sequences in $S$.
 It is worth noting that, in our construction, different codewords may be associated with different address sets, while in \cite[Construction~1]{Lenzetal2020} all the codewords use the same set of addresses, i.e., $\set*{I(i);1\leq i\leq M}$.
-Our construction also requires an $[M, M-\delta, \delta+1]$ MDS code over $\F_{2^{L-L_1}}$, and a binary $[2^{L_1}+\delta({L_1}+1),2^{L_1},2\delta+1]$ code.
-The former exists whenever $L-L_1\geq \log M$, and the latter comes from Theorem~\ref{thm:BCH-shorten}.